-Email Marketing Report: Optimizing Performance in 2017
+Email Marketing Report: Optimizing Performance

 Email still reigns supreme as the top channel marketers are utilizing this year.
 In fact, according to a new study by True Influence, marketers are twenty times more interested in email than mobile.
 Online video marketing is not far behind.
 The study, which looked at the online research data of marketers, found the greatest increase of interest in those topics.
 Together, searches related to “email marketing” and “online video marketing” comprised 78 percent of total intent signals for 2017.

 Intent signals include online and digital activities such as visits to web pages across the internet, email opens, white paper downloads, etc. Interest in email marketing alone generated more than 90,000 unique domains and 5 million intent signals.

 Goals for Marketing Success

 In recent research conducted by Ascend2 and Return Path, more than half (52 percent) of B2C marketing influencers said improving email personalization was their top email marketing priority.
 47 percent and 44 percent of influencers value increasing engagement and improving customer retention, respectively.

 However, collecting quality customer data (46 percent) and increasing customer engagement (44 percent) are the two most significant barriers to the success of a B2C email marketing strategy.

 Most (91 percent) of B2C marketing influencers agree that email marketing effectiveness is increasing to some extent, with about half of those (45 percent of total) describing the increase as significant.